-- Project definition, i.e. what is the problem you are trying to solve including motivation. - Background and literature review - Description of preliminary work (e.g. simulation, modeling, experimental procedure) - Outline and timetable schedule for work in Masters Project B and C in the following subsequent terms.
+- Project definition, i.e. what is the problem you are trying to solve including motivation. - Background and literature review - Description of preliminary work (e.g. simulation, modeling, experimental procedure) - Outline and timetable schedule for work in ME Project B in the following semester.